saswath-06/roommait/docs/RAILWAY_ENV_VARIABLES.md

 1. **Connect GitHub Repository**:
    - Go to [Railway Dashboard](https://railway.app/dashboard)
    - Click "New Project" → "Deploy from GitHub repo"
-   - Select your `dorm.io` repository
+   - Select your `roomait` repository
    - Choose the `apps/backend` directory as the root

 2. **Add PostgreSQL Database**: